robbiecren07/shad-css/packages/converter/NOTES.md

  - if this becomes an issue we can solve at a later time.

-- Components that have no Tailwind classes like `collapsible` are manually removed from the `data/shadcn` folder, and are not included in the converter.
-  - we will need to note this in the CLI if the user tried to download it.
-  - on web app we should note this and direct the user to use the normal shadcn CLI command.

-- Currently the converter will skip adding Tailwind class names like `peer` or `group` in `convertComponent.ts` on step 2, which is `const safeClassName = removeForbiddenApplyUtils(className)`.
+- Currently the converter will skip adding Tailwind class names like `peer` or `group` in `convertComponent.ts` on step 3, which is `const safeClassName = removeForbiddenApplyUtils(className)`.
 We get an error in `tailwindToCss.ts` when using `postcss`, it does not like that we add those tailwind classes to `@apply` since its a custom tailwind css/class name.
-  - as of right now it only skips it on the component `checkbox` and its not an issue as the styles still match.

 - When building the CLI we need to add logic to look for instances like: